xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 ### Increase the version

-Determine the GCC version (like `10.2.1`) and update the `scripts/VERSION` file; the format is `10.2.1-1.2`.
-The fourth number is the xPack release number of this version.
-A fifth number will be added when publishing the package on the `npm` server.
+Determine the GCC version (like `10.3.1`) and update the `scripts/VERSION` file; the format is `10.3.1-1.1`.
+The fourth number is the Arm release number and the fifth is the xPack release number of this version.
+A sixth number will be added when publishing the package on the `npm` server.

 ### Fix possible open issues